Wad Madani Stadium

 Wad Madani Stadium is a multi-use stadium in Wad Madani, Sudan.
-It is currently used mostly for football matches and is the home stadium of Ittihad Wad Medani, Al Ahly Wad Medani and Jazeerat Al-Feel football clubs.
+It is currently used mostly for football matches; it is the home stadium of Ittihad Wad Medani, Al Ahly Wad Medani and Jazeerat Al-Feel football clubs.
 The stadium has a capacity of 15,000 people.
 It hosted several matches during the 1970 African Cup of Nations in Sudan.